Crystal monoids \& crystal bases: rewriting systems and biautomatic structures for plactic monoids of types $A_{n}$, $B_{n}$, $C_{n}$, $D_{n}$, and $G_2$: Crystals and plactic monoids

 For the purposes of this paper, a directed graph with labels from $I$ is a set $V$ of vertices equipped with a set $E$ of triples drawn from $V \times I \times V$.
 A triple $(v,i,v') \in E$ is interpreted as an edge from the vertex $v$ to a vertex $v'$ with label $i$.
 A path starting at $u \in V$ and ending at $w \in V$ is a (possibly empty) sequence of edges $(u,i_0,v_1)$, $(v_1,i_1,v_2)$, \ldots, $(v_n,i_n,w)$; note that all paths are directed.
 Notice that vertices and edges may appear multiple times on a path.

-For our purposes, a \defterm{crystal basis} is a directed labelled graph with vertex set $X$ and label set $I$ satisfying the conditions: \begin{enumerate} \item For all $x \in X$ and $i \in I$, there is at most one edge starting at $x$ labelled by $i$ and at most one edge ending at $x$ labelled by $i$. \item For all $i \in I$, there is no infinite path made up of edges labelled by $i$. \end{enumerate} (Notice that the second condition implies that a crystal basis cannot contain an $i$-labelled directed circuit.)
+\begin{definition} A \defterm{crystal basis} is a directed labelled graph with vertex set $X$ and label set $I$ satisfying the conditions: \begin{itemize} \item For all $x \in X$ and $i \in I$, there is at most one edge starting at $x$ labelled by $i$ and at most one edge ending at $x$ labelled by $i$. \item For all $i \in I$, there is no infinite path made up of edges labelled by $i$. \end{itemize} \end{definition} Notice that the second condition implies that a crystal basis cannot contain an $i$-labelled directed circuit.

 (Strictly speaking, such a graph is a graphical description of the representation-theoretic notion of a crystal basis; see \cite[\S~4.2]{hong_quantumgroups} for details.
 More precisely, every (integrable highest weight) representation of a symmetrizable Kac--Moody algebra has a crystal associated to it.
 However, not every crystal arises from such a representation.
-Indeed, there has been research on finding a simple set of local axioms that characterize those crystals that arise from such representations; see \cite{stembridge_local}.
+Indeed, there has been research on finding a simple set of local axioms that characterize those crystals that arise from such representations; see \cite{stembridge_local,Sternberg2007,Danilov2009}.
 In fact, the two conditions above coincide with axioms (P1) and (P2) in the characterization of the crystal graphs of integrable highest-weight modules for simply-laced quantum Kac--Moody algebras in \cite{stembridge_local}.)

 For each $i\in I$, define partial maps $\e_i$ and $\f_i$ called the \defterm{Kashiwara operators} on the set $X$ as follows: for each edge $(a,i,b)$, which we will represent graphically as

 define $\f_i (a) = b$ and $\e_i (b) = a$.